Bernard Herrmann’s friend the special visual effects master Ray Harryhausen, has died aged 92.

 http://www.bernardherrmann.org/events/2014-katia-labeque-the-bernard-herrmann-project/

-Experience thrillers from the Master of Suspense, Alfred Hitchcock, accompanied live by the Symphony and featuring the world premiere of Vertigo with orchestra, Psycho, and more.
+Experience thrillers from the Master of Suspense, Alfred Hitchcock, accompanied live by the Symphony and featuring the US premiere of Vertigo with orchestra, Psycho, and more.

 Wed Oct 30 8pm: Psycho complete with Orchestra